inovex/elements/packages/elements/src/components/ino-popover/readme.md

 # ino-popover

 A Popover is a dialog which is bound to a specific element and appears on top of the current page.
-It is based on [tooltip.js](https://github.com/FezVrasta/popper.js#tooltipjs) to position the popover.
+It uses [tooltip.js](https://github.com/FezVrasta/popper.js#tooltipjs) to position the popover correctly.

 The Popover and [Tooltip](https://elements.inovex.io/dist/latest/storybook/?selectedKind=<ino-tooltip>&selectedStory=Default%20usage) components are very similar.
-However, whereas tooltips can only display plain text, popovers are complex dialogs with many HTML elements.
+However, popovers are complex dialogs consisting of several HTML elements, while tooltips can only display plain text.

 ### Usage